All Episodes

 I have one.

-IMAS had one, Stern had one, Donald Trump had one, Donald Trump Jr. had one.
+Donald Trump Jr. had one.

 And you get the same names pretty much every year.

-It's like they're shaming you that you believe in the second amendment.
+It's like they're shaming you that you believe in the Second Amendment.

-And I did say at the time, and Mike Huckabee had a better line than I did, it said it much better than I did when he said, just because you have the right doesn't mean you should.
+And I did say at the time, and Mike Huckabee had a better line than I did, said it much better than I did when he said, just because you have the right doesn't mean you should.

-Okay, I don't want you to lose your second amendment rights.
+Okay, I don't want you to lose your Second Amendment rights.

-He I will defend your second amendment rights.
+I will defend your Second Amendment rights.

 But it doesn't mean it was the right thing to do because my argument is you're not going to be heard.